 Service Investment Finance

-The fund's aim is to improve food security as well as the employment and income situation in rural African regions and to sustainably improve the use of existing potentials in agriculture and its value chain.
+The fund's objective is to improve food security, employment and income in rural regions in Africa and to sustainably enhance the existing potential in agriculture and along the value chain.